Your First Congress? Here are Some Tips…

 Do you offer special rates for delegates who only want to attend portions of the Congress or one-day only?

 Congress delegate fees are based on the attendee taking part in the full Congress.
-There is no one-day rate available.
+A limited # of one-day passes for Day 3 only are available.

 Do I have to be a member of Sport Tourism Canada to attend SEC?